openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ### "description"

-Description of the current Cangjie module, for informational purposes only, with no format restrictions.
+Description information for the current Cangjie module, for reference only, with no format restrictions.

 ### "version"

-The version number of the current Cangjie module, managed by the module owner, primarily used for module validation.
+The version number of the current Cangjie module, managed by the module owner, primarily used for module verification.
 The format of the module version number is the same as `cjc-version`.

 ### "compile-option"

 Additional compilation options passed to `cjc`.
-During multi-module compilation, the `compile-option` set for each module applies to all packages within that module.
+In multi-module compilation, the `compile-option` set for each module applies to all packages within that module.

 For example: